asd3ll/Office_Booking_System/README.md

 - **Database**: MariaDB

 ## Setup Notes:
+- **Note**: The project uploaded to GitHub is not a complete production version.
+It is intended to showcase parts of the code and the overall structure.
 - **Database Connection**: The database connection details have been removed for security reasons.
 You will need to add your own database address, name, and credentials.
 - **JAR File Requirement**: The `mariadb-java-client.jar` is required for the application to connect to MariaDB.
 Ensure it is included in your classpath.